USCGC Fir (WLB-213): Missions

-Fir, a seagoing buoy tender, is responsible for over 150 aids to navigation for an area of responsibility that stretches from the Oregon-California border to the Canada–US border and includes the dangerous river bars of the Pacific Northwest.
-Fir also conducts extensive law enforcement operations, and is always ready to perform port waterways and coastal security, search and rescue, and marine environmental response operations.
+Several times per year, the USCGC Fir deploys jointly with members of the National Data Buoy Center (NDBC) branch of the National Oceanic and Atmospheric Administration (NOAA) to deploy and service weather buoys in the Pacific Ocean.
+Coastal weather buoys are critical for accurate weather forecasting, and greatly benefit both the commercial shipping and fishing industries along the Northwest coast.

+Like all Coast Guard cutters, the USCGC Fir does more than just one mission.
+The USCGC Fir spends approximately one month per year engaged in fisheries law enforcement off Gulf of Alaska and Bering Sea.

 History

 Fir is named after one of the original lighthouse tenders built for the Lighthouse Service to resupply lighthouses and lightships, and to service buoys.
 The original USCGC Fir (WLM-212) was built by the Moore Drydock Company in Oakland, California in 1939.
 After serving as a truly multi-mission platform, adapting to the changing missions of the Coast Guard for over 50 years, Fir was decommissioned in 1991.

 In May 2009, Fir was on scene commander for a plane crash in the Columbia River.
 An experimental plane flying from Astoria to Seattle suffered engine failure and ditched in the Columbia River in the vicinity of the 17th Street Pier where Fir and USCGC Steadfast were moored.
 Working with a local salvage crew, Fir recovered the airplane.
 Both passengers were rescued by the Columbia River Bar Pilots.

 From June to October 2010, Fir was deployed to the Gulf of Mexico for Operation Deepwater Horizon.
 In total, eight of the Coast Guard's sixteen Juniper-class buoy tenders were deployed to the Gulf of Mexico for the nation's largest ever oil spill to conduct oil skimming operations, command and control and public relations.
 Coast Guard cutters Aspen, Elm, Oak, Walnut, Juniper, Sycamore, Cypress and Fir were involved in skimming and other contingency operations.